SmartDataAnalytics/Sparqlify/README.md

 * `platform.properties` This file contains configuration parameters that can be adjusted, such as the database connection.
 * `views.sparqlify` The set of Sparqlify view definition to use.

-I recommend to copy `config/example` to `config/your-project-config`.
+I recommend to first create a copy of the files in `/sparqlify-platform/config/example` under a different location, then adjust the parameters and finally launch the platform with `-DconfigDirectory=...` set appropriately.

 The platform *applies autoconfiguration to Pubby and Snorql*:
 * Snorql: Namespaces are those of the views.sparqlify file.